What are gas heat pumps and how can they save money and energy?

-Commercial customers can receive up to $35,000 in rebates depending on the scope of the project.
-There is funding available for customers to complete a technical feasibility study, as well as system bonuses of up to $25,000 for creating a comprehensive system by combining gas heat pumps with smart controls and a high-efficiency natural gas boiler and/or water heater.
+Commercial customers can receive up to $200,000 in rebates depending on the scope of the project.
+There is funding available for customers to complete a technical feasibility study.

 1Renewable Natural Gas is produced in a different manner than conventional natural gas.
 It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
 The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).

-3The energy input into a gas absorption heat pump can be natural gas and Renewable Natural Gas.
+3The energy input into a gas absorption heat pump can be natural gas and/or Renewable Natural Gas.

 4Standard efficiency equipment includes furnaces, boilers and water heaters that are between 60 to 80 per cent efficient.